charlenelyu/pro-mern-stack/README.md

     - Add scripts to `template.js`.
     - In `App.jsx`, change `render()` to `hydrate()` as recommended.
   - This step completes the server rendering sequence of events.
+- Data from API
+  - In reality, messages in the `About` component should come from the API server.
+This means that we need to be able to make requests to the API server via `graphQLFetch()` from the server as well.
+  - To achieve this, we need to replace the `whatwg-fetch` module with a package called `isomorphic-fetch` that can be used both on the browser as well as Node.js.
+  - In `graphQLFetch.js`, we currently have the API endpoint specification in `window.ENV.UI_API_ENDPOINT`, which will not work on the server because there is no variable called `window`.
+We’ll need to use `process.env` variables.
+    - To indicate whether the function is being called in the browser or in Node.js, use Webpack’s plugin called `DefinePlugin` to define a global variable called `__isBrowser__`, which is set to `true` in a browser bundle, but `false` in the server bundle.
+    - In `uiserver.js`, set `process.env` if it’s not set.
+    - In `.env`, add the new environment variable.
+  - In `graphQLFetch.js`, use `isomorphic-fetch` to get the correct API endpoint from `process.env` or from `window.ENV`.
+  - Now, before calling `renderToString()`, we can make a call to get the data from the About API via `graphQLFetch()`.
+    - To pass the information down to the `About` component while it's being rendered, we need to create a global store for all data.
+    - Create a global storage module in the `src` directory called `store.js`, which exports an empty object.
+    - In `render.jsx`, call `graphQLFetch()` to get the initial data, and save the data to the global store.
+  - In `About.jsx`, read data from the global store to display the real API version.
+  - When test the About page, there will be an error `Text content did not match.
+Server: "Issue Tracker API v1.0" Client: "unknown"`
+- Syncing Initial Data
+  - What we need to do is to make the browser render identical to the server render.
+The recommended way is to pass the same initial data resulting from the API call to the browser in the form of a script and use that to initialize the global store.
+  - Change `template.js` so that it takes an additional argument (the initial data) and sets it in a global variable in a `<script>` section.
+  - In `render.jsx`, pass the initial data to the browser.
+  - In `app.jsx`, use initial data to initialize the global store.
+  - Now, when test the About page, the React error message is no longer shown.
+But the other pages will still show an error `Expected server HTML to contain a matching <div> in <div>`
+- Common Data Fetcher
+  - In this section, we'll add a `componentDidMount()` method in the `About` component, which be converted to a regular component from a stateless function.
+    - Use a state variable called `apiAbout` to store and display the API version.
+    - Initialize this variable in the constructor from the global store if it has the initial data, set it to `null` if the initial data is missing.
+    - Use a common static function called `fetchData()` to fetch the data that can be shared by the `About.jsx` as well as by `render.jsx`.
+    - In the `componentDidMount()` method, data can be fetched and set in the state if `apiAbout` has not been initialized by the constructor.
+    - In the `render()` method, use the state variable rather than the variable from the store.
+  - In `render.jsx`, replace the GraphQL query with a call to `About.fetchData()`.

 ### troubleshooting

 - Page 379 Listing 12-3: `rules`, `error`, `always` and `ignorePackages` need to be double quoted.
+- Page 401 Listing 12-29: line `process.env.UI_API_ENDPOINT = process.env.UI_API_ENDPOINT;` should be `process.env.UI_SERVER_API_ENDPOINT = process.env.UI_API_ENDPOINT;`
+- Page 407 Listing 12-39: line `const resultData = About.fetchData();` should be `const initialData = About.fetchData();`

 ## Chapter 11